 GROUP [enter group name here] <gateway> = ? # of * <servers> = ? # of 100 <cpu> = ? # of 100 <hardware> = ? # of 100

-Gateways will continue to function if they lose connection to the licence daemon.
-Each successful licence request is cached by the gateway so if the connection is lost, the gateway continues using the cached licences.
-The cache is persistent across both probe and gateway restarts.
+Gateways continue to function if they lose connection to the licence daemon.
+Each successful licence request is cached by the Gateway so if the connection is lost, the Gateway continues using the cached licences.
+The cache is persistent across both Netprobe and Gateway restarts.

-While the gateway is disconnected from the licence daemon it cannot acquire new licences.
-This means that the following actions will fail to gain a licence until the gateway re-establishes connection to the licence daemon;
+While the Gateway is disconnected from the licence daemon, it cannot acquire new licences.
+The following actions will fail to gain a licence until the Gateway re-establishes connection to the licence daemon:

-- Changing gateway name: If this occurs, the entire gateway will cease to function until it can reconnect to the daemon.
+- Changing Gateway name: If this occurs, the entire Gateway ceases to function until it can reconnect to the daemon.
 All monitoring will cease.

-- Adding a new probe: New probes will not be licenced even if they are on the same server as an existing probe.
+- Adding a new Netprobe: New Netprobes are not licenced even if they are on the same server as an existing probe.

-- Changing port / host of a probe
+- Changing port / host of a Netprobe.

-- Adding a new sampler on a probe: the new sampler
+- Adding a new sampler on a Netprobe: the new sampler

 will not be granted a licence.

-- If a new sampler of the same type as an exiting sampler is added on the same probe it's licence request as it does not exist in the cache.
-However should the probe/gateway restart it is undermined which of the two sampler (the original or the new one) will be granted a licence.
+- If a new sampler of the same type as an exiting sampler is added on the same Netprobe, it's licence request as it does not exist in the cache.
+However, should the Netprobe/Gateway restart, it is undermined which of the two sampler (the original or the new one) will be granted a licence.

-- Add a gateway breach predictor plugin.
-(Currently all other gateway plugin do not require any licence other than the gateway licence to run).
+- Add a Gateway breach predictor plugin.
+(All other Gateway plugins do not require any licence other than the Gateway licence to run).